Duck Dynasty's Sadie Robertson Is Engaged to Christian Huff

 "So many words and so many more pictures to come, but for now just know my friends I'm the happiest human in the world on June 9th, 2019 today and for the rest of my life," the Dancing With the Stars alum, 21, wrote.
 "I GET TO MARRY THIS MAN.
 God is faithful and so so good."

 Before popping the question, Christian carried Sadie to a secluded area with candles and champagne.
 And as he got down on bended knee, she started crying tears of joy.
+(The entire proposal was captured on camera by Resolute Films.)

 "Sadie's getting married!!!!!
 To the most amazing man, and we are beaming!!!" her mom Korie Robertson wrote on Instagram alongside a series of photos, which also a shot of her husband Willie Robertson.
 "Today was an absolute dream.
 I love every second of being @legitsadierob mom and can't wait for @christian_huff to join the fam!"